 First, you will want to sign up with an email service provider.

-Email service providers will help you capture new subscribers, create remarkable emails and newsletters, organize your subscribers, segment them, and provide all the statistics you need after sending an email.
+Email service providers will help you capture new subscribers, create awesome emails and newsletters, organize your subscribers, segment them, and provide all the statistics you need after sending an email.

 2.2 Create Your Opt-in Form